This is a collaborative post or advertisement.

 We rely on a variety of fuels to keep our homes warm.
 Back in the day, coal was the number one commodity.
 The older generation were no strangers to dealing with dusty open fires and smokey rooms.

-Thankfully now we can choose from’ clean fuel, such as electric, gas and oil to heat our homes via different types of boilers, radiators and heaters.
+Thankfully now we can choose from’ clean fuel, such as electricity, gas and oil to heat our homes via different types of boilers, radiators and heaters.
 No need for feeling cold.

 But to ensure a continuous supply of heat to our property, it’s wise to get these things cleaned and serviced at the end of the summer by professional tradesmen such as heating engineers and a gas fitter in preparation for the colder months ahead.